davharris/Davis-dissertation-template/README.md

 Feel free to use the template for any purpose, but I cannot provide any support for it.
 Also, although [my dissertation](https://github.com/davharris/dissertation) did pass inspection using this template, I cannot guarantee that it will meet all of the requirements for you (especially because Grad Studies could change the requirements in the future)

 All of the fields in `dissertation.md` that you need to fill in should be marked with {{double braces}}.
-You can see what the template looks like using `dissrtation.pdf`.
+You can see what the template looks like using `dissertation.pdf`.